 What is DNS?

+In short, it’s the system used to point your domain name to a server.
 Domain Name System (DNS) is a database system that translates a domain name into an IP address.
-In the early days of the Internet all websites were accessible by typing in the IP address for that site.
-DNS takes care of translating the domain name into its corresponding IP address so that we don’t have to memorize IP addresses, its cool stuff.
+In the early days of the Internet, all websites were accessible by typing in the IP address for that particular site.
+DNS handles translating a domain name into its corresponding IP; this way, we don’t have to memorize IP addresses.
+It’s some pretty cool stuff!

 Where do I set up my DNS?